Supermarket Superstar

-Supermarket Superstar is an American reality-competition cooking television series which aired from July to September 2013 on Lifetime.
+Supermarket Superstar is an American cooking reality competition television series that aired from July to September 2013 on Lifetime.
 Produced by Eli Holzman, Rhett Bachner, Michael Chiarello and Bob and Harvey Weinstein, it was hosted by Stacy Keibler.
 In each episode, three aspiring food entrepreneurs competed for a chance to win $10,000 in cash and consultation services valued at $100,000 from DINE Marketing and Mattson.
 In the final episode, three previous winners competed for a chance to have their products introduced and sold in The Great Atlantic & Pacific Tea Company (A&P) family of supermarkets.
 The panel of judges ("mentors") was Debbi Fields of Mrs. Fields Bakeries, Chris Cornyn of DINE and Chiarello.

 Format

 Three contestants each present a product to the mentors in the product-pitch segment.
 After receiving an evaluation from the mentors, they modify the product in the test kitchen (taking into consideration price, taste, nutrition and shelf life) in the recipe-revamp segment.
 The contestants have 90 minutes to make changes.
 In the kitchen, they receive more advice and criticism from Chiarello and research-and-development expert Andrew Hunter.
 The finished product is presented to a focus group, who eat and discuss it with Fields before filling out a survey in the focus-test segment.
 After the focus group's comments are reviewed, Chirarello announces which dish was rated highest and which contestant is eliminated.
 The remaining two contestants then work on the logo and packaging of their products with graphic designers from 99designs and mentoring from Chris Cornyn of DINE Marketing in the brand-development segment.
 The products and designs are presented to "the supermarket buyer", A&P Supermarkets operating partner Tom Dahlen.
 Dahlen is joined in his office by the mentors and Keibler, who give him their opinion before the contestants return and he announces the winner.
 In the final episode, Dahlen is joined by A&P president and CEO Sam Martin to pick the winner.